Benevolent Fund, Textiles

-Registered Charity No. 238076
+Registered Charity No. 266189

-The main aims and objectives of this fund are to encourage excellence in all spheres of the United Kingdom woven textile industry by identifying, supporting and nurturing exceptional students training for and young talent working within the industry, supporting centres of excellence in textile education and recognising and working with those who have made the most significant contribution to the industry.
+The main aims and objectives are to encourage excellence in all spheres of the United Kingdom woven textile industry by identifying, supporting and nurturing exceptional students training for and young talent working within the industry, supporting centres of excellence in textile education and recognising and working with those who have made the most significant contribution to the industry.

 The Textile Committee includes members of the Court and Livery with wide textile experience and recommends grants, scholarships and awards which are presented at an annual Awards Ceremony.

-Entry to Work Scheme.
-The Company is particularly proud of its entry to work scheme, which has attracted financial support from other Livery Companies and which is designed to encourage UK Textile Companies to take on newly qualified textile students by making a contribution towards their first year’s salary.
+The Company is particularly proud of its entry to work scheme, which has attracted financial support from other Livery Companies and which is designed to encourage UK Textile Companies to take on newly qualified textile students by making a contribution towards their salary costs.

-The Company also supports through financial contributions a number of Textile Exhibitions which provide newly graduated textile designers with an opportunity to display their work within an international showcase.
+The Company also supports, through financial contributions, a number of Textile Exhibitions which provide newly graduated textile designers with an opportunity to display their work within an international showcase.
 In addition a few donations are made in response to appeals from textile museums and other textile related causes.